Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Process

 Current-state process mapping, process redesign before technology deployment, workflow integration.
-Technology on broken processes creates digital debt.
+Technology on broken processes just creates faster broken processes.

 3. 03